 Journal Articles

-“Cunning.”
-Political Concepts: A Critical Lexicon (under review)
+• “Cunning.”
+Political Concepts: A Critical Lexicon (accepted w/ revisions, Political Concepts: A Critical Lexicon)

 Chapters in Edited Volumes